Chapter 4

 Yathi clicked agreement.

-Eku had told Kolo many times how his people trapped and ate bushpig—hagu-unda.
+Eku, who has told Kolo many times how his people trapped and ate bushpig said, “We have not seen bushpigs since we arrived at the jungle.”

-He also told Kolo that when he practiced throwing his ula-konto, the target he most often conjured in his mind was a bushpig.
+Eku also told Kolo that when he practiced throwing his ula-konto, the target he most often conjured in his mind was a bushpig.

-Unfortunately, Kolo had never seen a bushpig or any kind of hagu, for that matter.
+Unfortunately, Kolo had never seen a bushpig.

-He only knew what Eku had told him.
+He only knew what Eku told him.

 The foursome began moving down the opposite side of the ravine.

-Nevertheless, his mind was on high alert.
+Nevertheless, Eku’s mind was on high alert.

 “They were here.
 Yes?”